-The safety of staff remained a key priority during this period, with staff shielding, working from home but also detailed risk assessments were put in place to allow staff to work on site to support pupils who attended.

-During this time, in line with DfE guidance the Trust's schools continued to plan and updated risk assessments.
+All schools remained open throughout, despite staffing challenges.
+The safety of staff and pupils remained a key priority during this period.
+During this timer, in line with DfE guidance the Trusts schools continued to plan and update risk assessments.

 Financial review